Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Purpose}

 In this setting, we aim to answer two questions.
-First, what is the maximum saving a consumer can benefit from by applying the optimal offline algorithm?
-From Figure \ref{fig:casestudy}(c), staying in a variable-rate plan of the same retailer for long is not economic.
-It is then interesting to evaluate the exact gap between switching and not.
-Second, how well can our proposed online algorithms behave comparing to the optimal one?
-Offline algorithm needs full time input before time starts, which is not practical for consumers to use.
-On the other hand, online algorithms are more practical in the sense that they do not require any predictions or stochastic models of future inputs, but their performances need to be validated.
+First, how well can our proposed online algorithms behave comparing to the optimal one?
+The offline algorithm needs full-time input before time starts, which is not practical for households to use.
+On the other hand, online algorithms do not require any predictions or stochastic models of future inputs, while their performances need to be validated.
+Second, what are cost-saving differences between different types of families?
+Will the effect of our algorithms change with input mean value?
+Although prediction on the exact monthly energy usage is hard for an individual family, categorizing the overall average usage shall be applicable.
+The results aim to shed light on the relationship between the benefit of using an online algorithm and the demand-type, and give directions to families later.